Any strongly controllable group system or group shift or any linear block code is a linear system whose input is a generator group

+Forney gives a fast soft decision decoding algorithm for the Reed-Muller codes, the Golay code, and the Leech lattice \cite{FY0}.
+On one level, the algorithm can be interpreted as an efficient walk through the pyramid shape or Pascal triangle of \glabs\ in $\calu$ or elementary groups in $(\calu,\circ)$ or $\cale_A$.
+The \crepc s\ found for different \cdc s of the generator group also amount to walks through the generator group.
+With this interpretation, it may be possible to use these \crepc s to find efficient soft decision decoding algorithms for other linear block codes, or to construct new linear block codes which have efficient soft decision decoding algorithms.
+This topic is not explored further here.

 We now discuss the organization of the paper in more detail.
-Forney and Trott have shown that any group system $\msfc$ has an equivalent representation as a trellis graph; we call this group trellis $C$.
-The vertices of $C$ are the states of the group system, defined using a group theoretic construction as quotient groups in $\msfc$.
-A sequence in $\msfc$ corresponds to a sequence of branch labels in $C$, and vice versa.
-Each component of the trellis is a trellis section, a collection of branches which forms a branch group $B^t$ at time $t$.
-We only consider strongly controllable group systems $C$, in which there is a fixed integer $\ell$ such that for any time $t$, for any sequence on $(-\infty,t]$ there exists a valid path of length $\ell$ to any sequence on $[t+\ell,\infty)$, or alternatively, each state can be reached from any other state in $\ell$ branches \cite{FT}.
+A group system $A$ is a set of sequences $\bma$ of letters $a^t$ in alphabet $A^t$, for each $t\in\bmcpz$, that forms a group under componentwise group addition \cite{FT}.
+We only consider strongly controllable group systems $A$, in which there is a fixed least integer $\ell$ such that for any time $t$, for any pair of sequences $\bma,\bmadt\in A$, there is a sequence $\bmaddt\in A$ that agrees with $\bma$ on $(-\infty,t]$ and agrees with $\bmadt$ on $[t+\ell,\infty)$ \cite{FT}.
+In this case we say $A$ is \ellctl.

+Forney and Trott show that any group system $A$ has a canonical realization $(A,\bsigma(A))$, where $\bsigma(A)$ is the state code of $A$, the sequences of states of $A$.
+The canonical realization is a group system $B$ and a minimal description of $A$.
+The canonical realization has an equivalent modeling as a trellis diagram, group trellis $B$.
+The vertices of $B$ form the state code of $A$.
+The labels of branches in $B$ form sequences in $A$.
+We can regard group trellis $B$ as a connected sequence of trellis sections $B^t$, also called branch groups, where each branch $b^t$ in $B^t$ is an ordered triple $(s^t,a^t,s^{t+1})$ of state, alphabet letter, and next state.
+We only study group systems $A$ that are complete.
+These are group systems which can be completely characterized by local behavior, i.e., no global constraints are needed.
+If $A$ is complete, then $A$ is completely specified by its trellis diagram $B$ \cite{JW}.
 This material is reviewed in Section 2.